AdrienBref/networkTester-api/README.md

 - REST API design
 - Business logic encapsulation in service layers
 - Integration with a lightweight frontend for visualization
-- Real-time updates using WebSockets
+- Real-time updates using **WebSockets**

-This is **not a production-ready system**, but a realistic technical demo intended to showcase backend skills.
+This is **not a production-ready system**, but a realistic technical demo intended to showcase backend and system-oriented skills.

 ---